 - Contributes to maintenance of normal bone, teeth and muscle function

 Vitamin D activates part of the immune system (white blood cells) that fights off bacteria and viruses.
-Research shows that adults with low vitamin D levels are more likely to report having a recent cold, cough, or upper-respiratory infection.1
+Research shows that adult Vitamin D activates the part of the immune system (white blood cells) that fights off bacteria and viruses.
+Research shows that adults with low Vitamin D levels are more likely to report having a recent cold, cough, or upper-respiratory infection.1

 In light of 2020’s covid pandemic, the vitamin has taken centre stage with several scientific reports linking a deficiency to increased risk of coronavirus infection.2 The government now recommends that everyone supplements with at least 400iu Vitamin D daily to support their immune systems.3